 The problem is created by political regimes and exacerbated by financial institutions whose private loans entrench states into long-term servitude, diverting any stream of income they receive to their creditors – wealthy nations and wealthier private institutions.
 It is quite literally taking from the poor and giving it to the rich – Robin Hood in reverse.
 What makes it worse is that these loans are often given to corrupt regimes, and their legitimate successors are left to clear up the mess.

 What can I do?
-You may ask.
+You may ask and I suggest you to research on some reviews and more to know the current position of the financial market before you come up with conclusions.
 You may think that as an individual you are powerless.
 On a day-to-day basis buying fairtrade or forex trading can help.
 On a larger scale, if people stop investing in debt, or buying products where workers are not treated fairly or actually enslaved then corporations will stop using this means to make their money.
 A boycott only actually works though when everyone subscribes to it.
 And even then it has to be a legal boycott for everyone to subscribe to it – or in other words an embargo.
 As a population it is important that we become global citizens, take notice of what is going on in the world around us, speak out when we notice bad practice and rally for change.